janv/john-carmack-plan-archive/by_year/johnc_plan_1997.md

 * bindlist command
 * imagelist command in ref_soft

-+ leaktest
+\+ leaktest
-+ load game.dll from gamedir
+\+ load game.dll from gamedir

 pendulum motion
 no jump on lava floor?
--game
+\-game
 16 bit wall textures

-### John Carmack's .plan for Aug 13, 1997
+## John Carmack's .plan for Aug 13, 1997

 * cls.fixedimage support
 * no frame before cinematic fix
 * menu during cinematic fix

-+ ingame cinematic state
+\+ ingame cinematic state
-+ indemo cinematic state
+\+ indemo cinematic state
-- move fraglogfile into game dll
+\- move fraglogfile into game dll
-+ layout language beyond simple centerprint
+\+ layout language beyond simple centerprint
-+ killserver needs to kill demos as well
+\+ killserver needs to kill demos as well
-+ must kill cinematic after menu, or restart palette
+\+ must kill cinematic after menu, or restart palette
-+ disconnected can be either at a console or running the demo + intro cinematic needs to be part of the game
+\+ disconnected can be either at a console or running the demo + intro cinematic needs to be part of the game

 force nolerp lag?
 put ip filtering in game dll
-handle localmodels explicitly, rather than as *num don't send heartbeats if not running a network game? move viewmodel for all accelerations, including jumping and landing fade out centerprints design quit screen to allow addons to get credits be consistant with window title bars mp3 audio
+handle localmodels explicitly, rather than as `*num`
+don't send heartbeats if not running a network game?
+move viewmodel for all accelerations, including jumping and landing
+fade out centerprints
+design quit screen to allow addons to get credits
+be consistant with window title bars
+mp3 audio
 qe4: downsample option, nomipmap option

-### John Carmack's .plan for Aug 14, 1997
+## John Carmack's .plan for Aug 14, 1997

 * qe4 project dialog fix
 * intermission spots and movement
 * hud transfer framework

-+ micro levels that just play cinematics?
+\+ micro levels that just play cinematics?
-+ BUTTON_ANY option
+\+ `BUTTON_ANY` option

 remove oldorigin
-use static arrays for map elements in renderers? unit level statistics
+use static arrays for map elements in renderers?
+unit level statistics

-### John Carmack's .plan for Aug 15, 1997
+## John Carmack's .plan for Aug 15, 1997

 * smart background clear
 * worked around 100% viewsize floating point bug
 * increased base surface cache size
 * unified server commands and prog commands
-* fixed same level reload bug in ref_soft
+* fixed same level reload bug in `ref_soft`

-+ are lightmaps allways being saved, even if all black?
+\+ are lightmaps allways being saved, even if all black?
-+ is notify box used for anything?
+\+ is notify box used for anything?
-+ toggleconsole when connected to a net game
+\+ toggleconsole when connected to a net game
-+ server needs to be able to send staticpics
+\+ server needs to be able to send staticpics
-+ draw to front buffer without swapping option
+\+ draw to front buffer without swapping option
-- can game.dll register commands?
+\- can game.dll register commands?
-+ direct sound and keyboard restart so ref can destroy window
+\+ direct sound and keyboard restart so ref can destroy window
-+ loading plaque on local system doesn't wait for hud erase
+\+ loading plaque on local system doesn't wait for hud erase

-frame flicker option for evaluating missed VBL? way to add remote commands on client side by scripts? check client entering during intermission moveable transparant bmodels use sneaking in shadows to let players get a good look at more monsters translate cinematic to greyscale instead of blanking? remove zombietime? are userinfo updates getting sent?
+frame flicker option for evaluating missed VBL?
+way to add remote commands on client side by scripts?
+check client entering during intermission
+moveable transparant bmodels
+use sneaking in shadows to let players get a good look at more monsters
+translate cinematic to greyscale instead of blanking?
+remove zombietime?
+are userinfo updates getting sent?

-### John Carmack's .plan for Aug 16, 1997
+## John Carmack's .plan for Aug 16, 1997

 download static screen images?
-+ how to change semi-protected variables without killing server?
+\+ how to change semi-protected variables without killing server?
-+ how do demo servers progress to the next server?
+\+ how do demo servers progress to the next server?
-+ how does the client distinguish between a demo server? parm to map command?
+\+ how does the client distinguish between a demo server? parm to map command?
-+ demo servers have special console behavior and don't warn on game restart
+\+ demo servers have special console behavior and don't warn on game restart
-+ do not allow remote connects to a demo server
+\+ do not allow remote connects to a demo server
-+ no loading plaque if fullcon
+\+ no loading plaque if fullcon
-+ cinematic trailing pic for victory
+\+ cinematic trailing pic for victory
-+ demo view angles?
+\+ demo view angles?
-+ text before next level after completed
+\+ text before next level after completed
-+ replace draw_beginrawscene with setpalette?
+\+ replace `draw_beginrawscene` with setpalette?
-+ keys should go to game when running cinematic, not console
+\+ keys should go to game when running cinematic, not console
-+ does the console key serve as a skip-demo key on real servers?
+\+ does the console key serve as a skip-demo key on real servers?
-+ need to flag unit ends for stats, vs simple transfers
+\+ need to flag unit ends for stats, vs simple transfers
-+ pause demos and cinematics while menu is up
+\+ pause demos and cinematics while menu is up

-visible que on players when typing and when lagged? make sure there is never a server running if client is fullcon must force full graphics reload on game change don't require full precache of all weapons? demo servers won't work for remote connections, because packets can be dropped prevent map / demomap changes without killserver map demo1.dem during game messes up victory freeze
+visible que on players when typing and when lagged?
+make sure there is never a server running if client is fullcon
+must force full graphics reload on game change
+don't require full precache of all weapons?
+demo servers won't work for remote connections, because packets can be dropped
+prevent map / demomap changes without killserver
+map demo1.dem during game messes up
+victory freeze

-### John Carmack's .plan for Aug 17, 1997
+## John Carmack's .plan for Aug 17, 1997

 * demo angles
 * fixed initial lightmap cache value
-* disconnect now does an ERR_DROP to kill server as well
+* disconnect now does an `ERR_DROP` to kill server as well
-* button_any support
+* `button_any` support
 * bad fov problem

 aliaslist
 never nextserver on finale
 blaster autorepeat problem
 end cinematic loading flicker

-### John Carmack's .plan for Aug 18, 1997
+## John Carmack's .plan for Aug 18, 1997

 I get asked about the DOOM source code every once in a while, so here is a full status update: